 Guide Them Towards Professionals and Resources

 Excessive stress can cause all sorts of problems.
 If your friend is complaining of constant fatigue or sleep troubles, encourage them to see a doctor.
 It is most likely burnout, but it could be something more troublesome.
-Plus, a doctor can recommend expert and quality advice regarding burnout that can be a big asset.
+Plus, a doctor can recommend expert and quality advice regarding burnout which can be a big asset.

 There are other resources out there that can help someone come back from burnout.
 A great selection of these resources can be found here.
 Don’t make your friend feel bad about not using the resources or constantly pressure them to do so.
 They hate the feelings that come with burnout, so they’ll come around with time.